 Do you have a time line for your church?

 Coming shortly on this web site,

-The Heritage Knights will be taking you step by step through the process of creating a church timeline.
-The material you discover will be of special interest to anyone who visits a church building as part of the Churches Festival which takes place each year in September.
+The Heritage Knights will take you step by step through the process of creating a church timeline.
+The material you discover will be of special interest to anyone who visits a church building as part of the Heritage Open Days which takes place each year in September.